Jaxsbr/pygame_cant_catch_me/README.md

 ```

 `Exec`: We launch the game using `bash` in order to chain commands.
 These are the same commands defined in the [Run Locally](#run-locally) section above

+`Path`: To access files and images the game needs to know where assets are located

+Once the .desktop file is run, you might encounter security/permission issues.
+Simply follow the ubuntu recommendation that pop up when launching from the desktop icon.
+e.g.
+- `Allow Launching` - from the right click context menu
+- `Allow executing file as program` - from the right click context menu, find properties, find permission